Fix: Low FPS and Stutters While Gaming on Windows 11

 Downloading the latest version of Nvidia Experience

-Note: GeForce Experience will automatically detect, recommend and install the latest compatible driver + physics module for your Nvidia GPU model.
+Note: GeForce Experience will detect and install the latest compatible driver + physics module for your Nvidia GPU model.

 Sign in With Nvidia Experience

-Note: You can sign in via your Google account or Facebook if you’re in a hurry.
+Note: You can sign in using a Google or Facebook account for convenience.

-10. Inside Nvidia Experience, access the Driver tab and click on Check for Updates.
-If a new driver version is found, click on Download, then follow the on-screen instructions to install the new driver version + the physics module.
+8. In Nvidia Experience, go to the Driver tab and click Check for Updates.
+If an update is available, click Download and follow the instructions to install the new driver and physics module.

 Downloading the new driver version via Nvidia Experience

-11. After the new driver version is installed, reboot your computer and see if the FPS problem is fixed on Windows 11 once the next startup is complete.
+9. Once the new driver is installed, reboot your computer and check if the FPS issue is resolved in Windows 11.

 Downloading the AMD Cleanup utility